-The Student Organization Center (SOC) is home to the Saint Xavier Council office, Student Activities, supply storage, project workspace and the official space for registered student organizations (RSOs).
+The Student Organization Center (SOC) is home to the Student Government Association (SGA), the Student Activities Board (SAB), Campus Life supply storage, project workspace, and the official space for registered student organizations (RSOs).
 It is located in the lower level of the Warde Academic Center (L-109B).